[1] Statement on Authorship Practices

 Testing the inflationary slow-roll condition with tensor modes

-My contribution: I derived the results, analyzed the data, realized the figures and contributed to the paper writing.
+My contribution: I derived the results, analyzed the data, realized the figures.
+I made the primary contribution to writing the paper.